JasonChang0320/Earthquake-Acceleration-Responce-Spectrum/README.md

 Using the function below to caculate PSD and follow these formula to calculation PSV and PSA.

-In here damping ratio is 0.05, $\omega$ is natural frequency
+In here damping ratio is 0.05, $\omega$ is natural frequency.

 ![image](https://github.com/JasonChang0320/Earthquake-Acceleration-Responce-Spectrum/blob/main/formula%20image.png)

 ```python
 def Sd_calculate(w,damp_ratio,eq_data,component,filtered=False):